Applying For A Grant

 The RPMF Annual Grants are available to both able-bodied and disability British track and field athletes with talent and financial need, between the ages of 15 and 23.
 Grants to athletes over 23 may be made in exceptional circumstances.
 The Ron Pickering Memorial Fund exclusively supports young and deserving applicants in the sport of Athletics.
 We are sorry that we are unable to support requests from other sports but we focus on where we feel we can have the most impact given our history and knowledge.

 The application process is open in October and November of each year, with Grants being awarded early the following year.
 This allows us to review current performances from the most recent season and provide support for the athlete for the following year.
-An athlete will be able to apply directly using the online application form as linked to on this page below and no other method of application will be accepted.
+An athlete will be able to apply directly using the online application form as linked to on this page below when applications are open and no other method of application will be accepted.
 Unfortunately, it is only possible to accept grant applications during this time due to the number of applications that we receive each year and the time taken for the Trustees to read and process them all.

 Upon completion of the online application form an automatic response will be sent to the email address entered on the application form during this process, by means of confirmation of receipt of the form.
 If you do not receive this confirmation email then please contact us at email@example.com.
 Often such automatic responses are caught up in your SPAM settings within your own email server.

 The selection process will then take place in December when the Grants Committee can meet in order to review and discuss every application that we receive individually, after which we make our selections and then announcements of those that have been awarded a RPMF Grant is then usually made in early January.